 School Bus Safety:

-- Illinois law states that it is illegal to pass a school bus that is stopped and is displaying the stop sign arm.
+- Illinois law states it is illegal to pass a school bus that is stopped and is displaying the stop sign arm.

 - Motorists on a road with 4 or more lanes (with at least 2 lanes of traffic in opposite direction) does not have to stop for a stopped bus travelling in the opposite direction.
 However, motorists are required to stop if they are travelling the same direction as the stopped bus.